Seersucker Sedge Carex pensylvanica

 -

-It tolerates heavy shade and wet soils, though its ideal location is dry to moist shade.
 This plant is a good lawn substitute for shady areas but will not tolerate heavy foot traffic.
-It forms an ideal turf alternative in dry shade areas, needing mowing only once or twice a season to maintain a 2" height.
+It forms an ideal turf alternative in dry shade areas, needing mowing only once or twice a season to maintain a 2-inch height.
 It also makes a great underplanting for taller perennials.
-It is semi-evergreen, dying back under very cold temperatures.
-Identification of individual sedge (Carex) species can be difficult.
+Use it in a native, woodland, or winter garden.
+It would also work well in a children’s garden or a sensory garden.

-Insects, Diseases, and Other Plant Problems: Smut, rust, and leaf spot are occasional problems along with aphids, Anthracnose, and Fungus gnat larvae.
+Insects, Diseases, and Other Plant Problems: Smut, rust and leaf spot are occasional problems, along with aphids, anthracnose and fungus gnat larvae.

 - See this plant in the following landscapes:

-- Small Water Features Entryway Garden, Cabarrus County Extension Office Extension Master Gardener℠ Demonstration Garden, Durham Co.
+- Small Water Features Entryway Garden, Cabarrus County Extension Demonstration Garden Durham County Extension Master Gardenerâ„ Demonstration Garden

 - Cultivars / Varieties: